-Both the General Data Protection Regulation (GDPR) and the ePrivacy Directive (EU Cookie Law) consider the consent you receive valid only if your user allowed you to collect and process their personal information voluntarily.
+Both the General Data Protection Regulation (GDPR) and the ePrivacy Directive (EU Cookie Law) consider the consent you receive to be valid only if your user voluntarily consented to you collecting and processing their personal information.

-To this effect, there are specific requirements you need to satisfy to obtain valid EU cookie law and GDPR cookie consent.
-Primarily;
+To that end, there are specific requirements you need to satisfy to obtain valid EU cookie law and GDPR cookie consent.
+Primarily:

-- You must avoid processing your users’ personal information until you receive valid consent from them
+- You must avoid processing your users’ personal information until you have received their valid consent.

-- Consent is only valid if it is given freely, it is specific, it is informed, and it is based on a clear indication of the user’s agreement to your processing of their personal data
+- Consent is only valid if it is freely given, specific, informed, and based on a clear indication of the user’s agreement to your processing of their personal data.

-- You must take into account specific obligations when it comes to obtaining consent from minors under the age of 16 especially for social media and content services
+- When obtaining consent from minors under the age of 16, you must consider specific obligations, especially for social media and content services.

-- You need to keep logs of all the consent you either receive or denied in case it is required for verification by the relevant Data Protection Authority
+- You need to keep records of all consents you receive or deny in case they are required for verification by the relevant Data Protection Authority.

-- You must give users clear information about the cookies you use on your website and their purpose, the data controller, and the third parties with whom you share their personal data.
+- You must give users clear information about the cookies you use on your website and their purpose, as well as the data controller and third parties with whom you share their personal data.

-According to the GDPR, a data controller is a party responsible for how personal data is collected, processed, and how it will be used.
+According to the GDPR, a data controller is the party responsible for how personal data is collected, processed, and used.

 Typically, a data controller is the owner of a website that collects personal information from visitors.

-In simple terms, a data processor handles personal information from website users on behalf of the data controller.
-What this means is that he/she does not own, control, or define the purposes of personal data collection.
+In simple terms, a data processor is someone who handles personal information from website users on behalf of the data controller.
+This means that they do not own, control, or define the purposes for which personal data is collected.

-If you decide to use Google Analytics to monitor trends on your website, you qualify as the data controller since you determine the personal information to be collected and the purpose for which you are gathering it.
+If you decide to use Google Analytics to monitor trends on your website, you are the data controller since you determine the personal information to be collected and the purpose for which it is collected.

-On the other hand, Google, through Google Analytics, processes the data on your behalf, which makes them a data processor.
+Google, on the other hand, processes the data on your behalf via Google Analytics, making them a data processor.

 Nonetheless, if you give data to Google Analytics and they determine the purpose and means of processing, Google Tag Manager will be both a data controller and a data processor.